Giphy/giphy-android-sdk/Docs.md

 From there, it's up to you to decide what to do with the GIF.

-### Compose prototype: _GiphyDialogView_
+### Jetpack Compose Support: _GiphyDialogView_ prototype

-You can use a `GiphyDialogView`, which has been specifically designed for use in Jetpack Compose application using interoperability.
+We provide a new `GiphyDialogView` which is compatible with Jetpack Compose applications.

 For further information, please refer to [ComposeActivity](https://github.com/Giphy/giphy-android-sdk/blob/main/app/src/main/java/com/giphy/sdk/uidemo/ComposeActivity.kt) example.